The Long Island serial killer's dump site

 At that point, the dog led him into the thick brambles by the side of the road, where he uncovered a skeleton that was wrapped in decaying burlap.

-Following the discovery, a forensic team was called in to comb the area for evidence.
+Following the discovery, a recovery team was called in to comb the area for evidence.
 During their investigation of the site, they discovered the remains of three more victims.

-The four women had all been wrapped in burlap and dumped in the same location.
+Three of the four women had been wrapped in duck-blind camouflage burlap.
 Due to their close proximity to one another and the manner in which their bodies had been disposed of, the authorities quickly realized that they were dealing with a serial killer.

-The women, who have since become known as the Gilgo Four, were all sex workers who had previously advertised their services on Craiglist.
+The women, who have since become known as the Gilgo Four, were all sex workers who had previously advertised their services on Craiglist and Backpage.

-In the months that followed, the police broadened their search of the area.
-This led to the discovery of six more victims at multiple sites along Ocean Parkway.
+In the months that followed, the police broadened their search of the area and discovered six more victims at multiple sites along Ocean Parkway.

-At that point, it became apparent that an unidentified killer had been using the area as a dumping ground since 1996.
+Once the dust had settled, it became apparent that an unidentified killer had been using the area around Gilgo Beach as a dumping ground since 1996.

 Gilgo Beach crime scene location